HAIV-Lab/NNLM/README.md

 </div>

-Code for our CCMT 2024 paper "A Data-Efficient Nearest-Neighbor Language Model via Lightweight Nets".
+Official code repository for our CCMT 2024 paper "A Data-Efficient Nearest-Neighbor Language Model via Lightweight Nets".
 Please cite our paper if you find this repository helpful in your research:

 ```